susiegriggo/Phynteny/README.md

 ## Usage

 Phynteny takes a genbank file containing PHROG annotations as input.
 If you phage is not yet in this format, [pharokka](https://github.com/gbouras13/pharokka) can take your phage (in fasta format) to a genbank file with PHROG annotations.
 Phynteny will then return a genbank files and a table containing the details of the predictions made using phynteny.
-Each prediction is accompanied by a 'phyteny score' which ranges between 1-10 and a recalibrated confidence score.
+Each prediction is accompanied by a 'phynteny score' which ranges between 1-10 and a recalibrated confidence score.

 **Reccomended**
 ```